Bellow Falls RISE Men’s Supported Living Program

 Stay on track in recovery, with a community that understands and caring professionals who support you.

-Phoenix House RISE (Recovery in an Independent, Sober Environment) in Bellows Falls is a 3- to 24-month sober living program for men in early recovery from substance abuse, with specialized programming for veterans.
-An integral part of a recovery-oriented system of care, RISE is based on the belief that people who experience a repeated pattern of drug or alcohol abuse should spend additional time in a stable, supportive environment to reinforce sobriety.
+Phoenix House RISE (Recovery in an Independent, Sober Environment) in Bellows Falls is a 3- to 24-month sober living program for men in early recovery from substance use disorder, with specialized programming for veterans.
+An integral part of a recovery-oriented system of care, RISE is based on the belief that people who experience a repeated pattern of drug or alcohol addiction should spend additional time in a stable, supportive environment to reinforce sobriety.
 Clients must be at least 21 years of age and have completed a residential or intensive outpatient treatment program within the past six months.
 All clients are expected to pay a modest weekly rent.

 All major credit cards are accepted.